FDIST

 Examples 🔗

-In another scenario, if you have 5 and 10 degrees of freedom for the numerator and denominator and you wish to determine the probability of obtaining an F-statistic of 3, the formula would be: =FDIST(3,5,10)
+If you have 5 and 10 degrees of freedom for the numerator and denominator and want to determine the probability of obtaining an F-statistic of 3, use the formula: =FDIST(3,5,10)

 Notes 🔗

-Ensure that the values entered for degrees of freedom are non-negative integers.
-The FDIST function assumes a symmetric distribution and calculates the two-tailed probability corresponding to the F-statistic specified.
-It is crucial to interpret the results of the FDIST function in conjunction with the context of the statistical analysis being performed.
+Make sure the degrees of freedom values you enter are non-negative integers.
+The FDIST function calculates the two-tailed probability for the F-statistic you specify, assuming a symmetric distribution.
+Always interpret FDIST results in the context of your statistical analysis.

 Questions 🔗